building robust supply chains through sustainable purchasing

 During eight years at Saint-Gobain Asia Sourcing Office, I led international sourcing and procurement projects while developing expertise in strategic purchasing, supplier governance and manufacturing.

 In 2013, I took a year to travel around the world.
-Beyond discovering new countries, it reinforced my conviction that understanding people, cultures and local realities is essential to building meaningful business relationships.

 Returning to Shanghai, I founded Mind Up Consulting in 2015.